 Make sure details about the selected strategies and any relevant resources are easily accessible for all employees.
-For example, if your strategy requires computer access (such as signing up for a wellness challenge or accessing a wellness portal) but some employees do not have computer access during the workday, create an alternative option (such as signing up by calling a contact on the wellness team or ensuring a mobile phone option is available).
+For example, if your strategy requires computer access (such as signing up for a wellness challenge or accessing a wellness portal), but some employees do not have computer access during the work day, create an alternative option.
+This could include signing up by calling a contact on the wellness team or ensuring a mobile phone option is available.